 Steampunk Novel.
 Yikes.
 After blasting back into the novel throughout August after the nothing burger of July, September turned out to be another dead-end month as I scrabbled to meet freelance deadlines.
 More on that below.

 The Satellite Dish.
 Nothing new to report.

 Ko-Fi.
-A quick review of the 2014 legal thriller Black Horizon (just posted now, to be honest).
+A quick review of the 2014 legal thriller Black Horizon (just posted now, to be honest) by James Grippando.
+And on the Generations Geek page, 2006’s The Science of Sherlock Holmes, by E. J. Wagner.
 Free to read, but consider dropping something in the tip jar.

 Patreon.
 Oops!
 Didn’t get to Patreon in September.
 Still trying to get the hang of it.
 If I had patrons, they’d be disappointed!

 Editing/Work for Hire.
 Here’s where most of my month went.
 Wrapped up copyediting the Star Trek novel The Higher Frontier by Christopher L. Bennett at the beginning of the month.
 Then copyedited two manuscripts in a row for Baen, the weird western anthology Straight Outta Dodge City, edited by David Boop, and the novel The Initiate, by James L. Cambias.
 Somewhere in there I also proofread a cyberpunk novel for an indie author and started writing sidebars for an upcoming Star Trek Adventures supplement, while also starting the copyedit on another Star Trek novel.
 Also did a ten-page sample copyedit for another indie author, thereby getting the gig.
 I’ll be starting her manuscript after I finish those sidebars.
 Whew.